Setting up a Charity (England/Wales)

 Are there downsides?

-Obviously there are requirements that need fulfilling to be a registered charity – these are outlined in more details in the Trustee’s Handbook (link) but include:
+Obviously there are requirements that need fulfilling to be a registered charity – these are outlined in more details in the Trustee’s Handbook but include:

 • keeping good records of meetings and decisions